nithishkumar-cyber/network-segmentation-access-control-lab/README.md

 show access-lists

-This confirmed that restricted traffic was properly blocked while permitted traffic was allowed.
+This confirmed that restricted traffic was blocked while permitted traffic was allowed.

 ---